pfirsich/7dfps_2020/notes.md

 The game rises in difficulty also in the way that systems are relevant.
 In the first level (or two) you don't have to use the astrodroids and the engines never fail, so you have to manage a smaller number of systems.
 Everything is running smoothly so far.
 That also means that you *can* start learning about those systems in peace and that the ship is complete from the start.

+Getting to know the ship well should be rewarded a lot and good knowledge should lead to smooth operation.

 **OPEN**: If you die or a ship gets destroyed, do you start from the beginning or the start of the level?
 Does your ship get repaired/reset between levels?

 # Vision